dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-moral-consequentialism.md

 causing malevolence, crippling justice and stiffling good nature.
 Some of these mindforms are good and some are bad.
-In fact, some are quite simply self-serving metaphysical parasites that prey on others for sustinence, alchemically converting their good nature and ignorance and undoubting nature into fuel for more negativity.
+In fact, some are quite simply self-serving metaphysical parasites that prey on others for sustinence, alchemically converting their good nature, ignorance and undoubting naiveté into fuel for more negativity.

 ### Gosper's Glider Gun